Why You Should Say ‘No’ to the Dealership Car Wash After Buying a Car

 You get what you pay for at the dealership car wash, even if it’s “free”

 If you buy a new or used car, the dealership will never charge you for washing it.
 In fact, most dealers will even offer to wash your car when you get an oil change done.
 However, you should always refuse it.
 Formula Auto Care mentions that you get what you pay for, even if the car wash is free.
 The reason is that the cleaning equipment at most dealerships is usually not properly maintained and can cause more damage to the car’s paint than you would think.

 In addition to potentially shoddy car-washing equipment, the detailers that are hired to wash your new pride and joy are typically not actually trained detailers.
 In fact, many of them have “several days to a month” of experience when it comes to washing cars, which means that they most likely haven’t had enough education and experience when it comes to learning the nuances of washing a car properly.

-Aside from there being untrained “professionals,” the equipment that they use is typically dirty and not in line with what an actual detail shop may use.
-For example, they may use dirty towels to dry the car and most of the time, the wash buckets that they use don’t have “grit guards” to prevent dirt and grime from making their way onto the sponge and then onto your car.
+Aside from their being untrained “professionals,” the equipment that they use is typically dirty and not in line with what an actual detail shop may use.
+For example, they may use dirty towels to dry the car most of the time.
+The wash buckets that they use don’t have “grit guards” to prevent dirt and grime from making their way onto the sponge and then onto your car.

 What can you do to prevent the dealership from washing your car?

 If you’re buying a car from a dealership, you can simply tell the salesperson not to have it washed before handing you the keys.
 Believe it or not, they actually won’t mind your request considering it takes one long step out of the sales process, thus making their job easier, and it will also make the entire process much faster, which is to your own benefit.

 If you’re getting your car worked on by the service center at the dealership, then place a sign that says “Do Not Wash” on your windshield.
 The service center will gladly adhere to this instruction, and the dealership can be held liable if they end up washing the car and doing some damage to it.